swmannepalli/Fabric-DW/Task2-Create-Tables-and-Insert-Data.md

 2. In PowerBI, **click** 'Workspaces' and **select** 'FabricWarehouseWS'

-3. In 'FabricSparkWS' workspace, **click** on 'Warehouse1' Warehouse.
+3. In 'FabricWarehouseWS' workspace, **click** on 'Warehouse1' Warehouse.

 4. We'll create a table called DimProduct and insert data into it.
 To create a table using T-SQL, click on New SQL Query and paste below code,